 Note: If a USB memory stick is being used for additional security, always insert it before inputting the PIN.

 Note: During subsequent restarts of the module, if the PIN is entered incorrectly, you will not see an error.
 Reinput the PIN.

-Once in FIPS mode, the web GUI will appear as in Figure 3-22.
+As part of initial setup, the web GUI will appear as in Figure 3-21.